JackLawhorn/Heavens-Above-Gardens-Below/Posts/Psionics.md

 ### Psionic influence

 One's psionic influence is constantly fluctuating: accumulating over time and being expended by the [[Psion]] to either observe or manipulate the [[Psionic Sphere]].
 This influence is easily perceivable by psions of sufficient ability and has even been described as captivating and hard to ignore.
-Similarly, a psion of sufficient ability might be able to hide their influence from others who might notice, a practice common in the [[House]] [[Silencers]] of the [[Lord Representative|Lord Representatives]] of the [[Court]].
+Similarly, a psion of sufficient ability might be able to hide their influence from others who might notice, a practice common in the [[House]] [[Agents of the Psionics College#College Silencers|Silencers]] of the [[Lord Representative|Lord Representatives]] of the [[Court]].

 ### Psionics versus the magics